Dolph Lundgren: Personal life

 Lundgren splits his time between Stockholm and Los Angeles.
 In addition to his native Swedish, he speaks English fluently, as well as smaller amounts of French, German, Italian, Japanese, and Spanish, but is not fluent in those five languages as has often been reported.

 He is an avid football fan.
 He supported Everton when he lived in Europe, but developed more of an interest in international football tournaments (such as the UEFA European Championship and the FIFA World Cup) after moving to Los Angeles.

 During the 1980s, Lundgren had relationships with Jamaican singer Grace Jones and American model Paula Barbieri.
 While Lundgren was completing a master's degree in chemical engineering on an exchange program with the University of Sydney in Australia, Jones spotted him at a dance club and hired him as a bodyguard.
 Lundgren was whisked off to the United States, where he completed his final thesis.

 In 1994, he married Anette Qviberg (b.
 1966), a jewellery designer and fashion stylist, in Marbella.
 The couple decided they liked Marbella so much that they rented accommodations there for years, before eventually buying a family home there.
 They have two daughters: Ida Sigrid Lundgren (b.
 1996) and Greta Eveline Lundgren (b.
 2001), both born in Stockholm.
 Lundgren and Qviberg cited the reason for living outside Hollywood was to give their children as normal a childhood as possible.
 In early May 2009, three masked burglars reportedly broke into Lundgren's Marbella home.
 The burglars tied up and threatened his wife, but fled when they found a family photo and realized that the house was owned by Lundgren.
 Lundgren later stated he believed the intruders to be Eastern European and had asked contacts in Bulgaria to investigate them, but to no avail.
 After the incident, Lundgren's elder daughter, Ida, suffered from PTSD.
 His wife was the "most traumatized."
 He and his wife divorced in 2011.

 Lundgren was in a relationship with Jenny Sandersson from 2011 to 2017.
-Lundgren became engaged to Norwegian personal trainer Emma Krokdal, nearly 40 years his junior, in June 2020.
+Lundgren became engaged to Norwegian personal trainer Emma Krokdal in June 2020.
 They married at their villa in Mykonos on 13 July 2023.

 In May 2023, Lundgren revealed that he had been battling kidney cancer since 2015.

 In February 2024, Lundgren and his wife, Emma Krokdal, officially became US citizens.